 Recently published in the New Zealand Medical Journal, a research study performed by Dr. Murray Laugensen demonstrated that electronic cigarettes contain barely a fraction of the toxins found in their tobacco counterparts.
 The study involved 14 different brands of e-cigarettes that contain nicotine and trace amounts of known toxins.
 The result of the findings helped confirm one that was published in 2008 when electronic cigarettes were first being marketed.

-While this does not mean that e-cigs are complete toxin-free in all cases, using all-natural e-Liquid or herbs that are free of any toxins or carcinogens.
-It is fair to say that e-cigs have caused very few unwanted side effects at least in their short time on the market and they contain far fewer toxins and carcinogens than tobacco products.
+While this does not mean that e-cigs are utterly toxin-free in all cases, using all-natural e-Liquid or herbs free of toxins or carcinogens.
+It is fair to say that e-cigs have caused very few unwanted side effects, at least in their short time on the market, and they contain far fewer toxins and carcinogens than tobacco products.